TheAllenChou/string-id/README.md

 ## String ID

 String ID (SID) is a tool that converts character strings into fix-sized hashed values, commonly used in games for looking up resources.
-String operations like comparisons and table look-ups can be replaced by SID equivalents that run in constant time.
 Also, SIDs can be used in switch cases, which is not possible for strings.

 This repository contains several projects:
   * sid: Core library (single header file).